xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 ![RBB_Ring_Topo.jpg]({{site.baseurl}}/images/RBB_Ring_Topo.jpg)

-Depending on the density and distribution of subscribers and the uplink capabilities of the your PON solution, different platforms in the NCS540 and NCS5500/5700 families can be used to construct the access ring and aggregation nodes.
+Depending on the density and distribution of subscribers, the uplink capabilities of the your PON solution, the availability requirements, and the acceptable oversubscription rate, different platforms in the NCS540 and NCS5500/5700 families can be used to construct the access ring and aggregation nodes.

 In a point to point access architecture, the access routers can be single or dual-homed to the central office.
 Dual-homing enables redundancy should either of the uplinks fail.